watem-sedem/watem-sedem/docs/watem-sedem.rst

 The support practice factor is the ratio of soil loss with a specific support practice to the corresponding loss with upslope and downslope tillage (Renard et al., 1997).
-Support practice should affect erosion by modifying the flow pattern, grade or direction of surface runnof and by reducing the amount an drate of runoff.
+Support practice should affect erosion by modifying the flow pattern, grade or direction of surface run-of and by reducing the amount an rate of run-off.

 References
 ==========